cap-js/docs/node.js/events.md

 })
 ```

-The additional `options` parameter can be used to specify content disposition headers in case of [custom streaming (beta)](best-practices#custom-streaming-beta).
+The additional `options` argument can be used to specify content disposition headers in case of [custom streaming (beta)](best-practices#custom-streaming-beta).

 ### req. reject ({ ... }) {.method #req-reject}